sreerajk001/tflite_seed/README.md

 1️⃣ **Enter Soil Parameters** – The user inputs seven key parameters related to soil and climate conditions.
 2️⃣ **Predict Best Crops** – The app processes the data using a pre-trained machine learning model and predicts the top 3 suitable crops.
-3️⃣ **View Results** – The predicted crops are displayed with their confidence percentages in an elegant format.
-4️⃣ **Make Informed Decisions** – Farmers can use this information to optimize their crop selection for better yield and sustainability.

 ### **Technology Stack**